henryzhang11/questions-I-have/_posts/2023-08-20-probability-theory-review.md

 **Theorem** Let $X_1,...,X_n$ be a sample drawn from a Bernoulli random variable population, then the $1-\alpha$ confidence interval for $p$ is approximately $(\hat{p}\pm z_{\alpha/2}\sqrt{\frac{\hat{p}(1-\hat{p})}{n}})$ with $\hat{p}=\frac{X}{n}$.
 **Proof** By CLT, $\frac{X-np}{\sqrt{p(1-p)n}}\sim\mathcal{N}(0,1)$.
 So, $p\in (\hat{p}\pm z_{\alpha/2}\sqrt{p(1-p)/n})$, which is approximately $(\hat{p}\pm z_{\alpha/2}\sqrt{\hat{p}(1-\hat{p})/n})$.

 **Definition** A null hypothesis is a statement about parameters $\theta$ of a population distribution.
 If the null hypothesis, along with existing information on $\theta$, completely determines the distribution, then its a simple hypothesis.
 Otherwise, its a composite hypothesis.
 A test for a null hypothesis could be specified by defining a "critical region" $C\subset \mathbb{R}^n$ so that one rejects the null hypothesis if $(X_1,...,X_n)\in C$ and one accepts the null hypothesis if $(X_1,...,X_n)\notin C$.
 Type I error, is said to result if the test incorrectly calls for rejecting $H_0$ when it is indeed correct.
 Type II error, results if the test calls for accepting $H_0$ when it is false.
-One way to measure type II errors is the operating characteristic (OC) curve, the probability that null hypothesis is accepted when its false.
+One way to measure type II errors is the operating characteristic (OC) curve, the probability that null hypothesis is accepted when its false. $p$-value of a test sample is the probability of getting results at least as extreme as the test sample under the null hypothesis.
+If the $p$-value is less than the significance level $\alpha$, then the null hypothesis is rejected.
 A common approach to developing a test of $H_0$ at level of significance $\alpha$, is to start by determining a point estimator of $\theta$ such as $d(X)$.
 To determine how “far away” it need be to justify rejection of $H_0$, we determine the probability distribution of $d(X)$ when $H_0$ is true and then the critical region with significance level $\alpha$.

 **Theorem** Given a sample $X_1,...,X_n$ from a normal population.
 1. If $\mu$ is unknown and $\sigma$ is known, reject $\mu=\mu_0$ with confidence level $\alpha$ if $\frac{\overline{X}-\mu_0}{\sigma/\sqrt{n}}\notin(\pm z_{\alpha/2})$; reject "$\mu\leq\mu_0$" if $\frac{\overline{X}-\mu_0}{\sigma/\sqrt{n}}\notin(-\infty,z_{\alpha})$; reject $\mu\geq\mu_0$ if $\frac{\overline{X}-\mu_0}{\sigma/\sqrt{n}}\notin(-z_{\alpha},\infty)$.